top of page

 Security of Information

 Titan Partners will take all reasonable steps to protect the personal and/or sensitive information it holds from misuse, interference, loss and from unauthorised access, modification, or disclosure.
-The security of information is of upmost importance, and should not be stored on thumb drives or devices that can be easily misplaced or lost.

 Reasonable steps will depend on the circumstances, and are relevant to the nature of our business, however these may include both technical and organisational measures such as implementing two factor authentication processes, strong passwords, physical security measures, staff training and security procedures, as appropriate.

-Where Titan Partners no longer needs personal information for any purpose for which the information may be used or disclosed, we will take reasonable steps to destroy and information or ensure that it is de-identified.
+Where Titan Partners no longer needs personal information for any purpose for which the information may be used or disclosed, we will take reasonable steps to destroy the information or ensure that it is de-identified.

 Automated Decision-Making